saptarshibasu/azure-study/README.md

 * Peered Virtual Networks must be in one single cloud (i.e. either Azure public cloud regions, or China cloud regions, or Government cloud regions)
 * Peered Virtual Networks must have non-overlapping IP address ranges
 * Once a virtual network is peered with another virtual network, the addresss space cannot be changed.
 Workaround - remove peering, adjust address space, add peering back
-* You can also configure the gateway in the peered virtual network as a transit point to an on-premises network.
-In this case, the virtual network that is using a remote gateway can't have its own gateway.
-A virtual network has only one gateway.
-The gateway is either a local or remote gateway in the peered virtual network
+* The gateway in the peered virtual network can be configured as a transit point to an on-premises network.
+In this case, the virtual network that is using a remote gateway can't have its own gateway
-* When you create a virtual network gateway, you need to specify the gateway SKU that you want to use.
-Select the SKU that satisfies your requirements based on the types of workloads, throughputs, features, and SLAs
-* When you create the virtual network gateway for a VPN gateway configuration, you must specify a VPN type.
-The VPN type that you choose depends on the connection topology that you want to create.
-For example, a P2S connection requires a RouteBased VPN type.
-A VPN type can also depend on the hardware that you are using.
-S2S configurations require a VPN device.
-Some VPN devices only support a certain VPN type
-* if you want to create a S2S VPN gateway connection and a P2S VPN gateway connection for the same virtual network, you would use VPN type RouteBased because P2S requires a RouteBased VPN type.
-You would also need to verify that your VPN device supported a RouteBased VPN connection
-* To confirm that virtual networks are peered, you can check effective routes.
-Check routes for a network interface in any subnet in a virtual network.
-If a virtual network peering exists, all subnets within the virtual network have routes with next hop type VNet peering, for each address space in each peered virtual network
 * Transitive peering is not supported.
 If A is peered with B, and B with C, A cannot talk to C unless explicitly peered with C
-* Service chaining enables you to direct traffic from one virtual network to a virtual appliance or gateway in a peered network through user-defined routes
-* Allow forwarded traffic - This flag, if enabled when creating a peering, allows traffic forwarded by (not originated from) the peered virtual network
-* Allow gateway transit - This flag, if enabled when creating a peering, allows the traffic from the peered network flow through the gateway of this virtual network.
-The peered network canot have its gateway configured.
-The peered network will then have the flag "Use remote gateways"
-* Use remote gateways: Check this box to allow traffic from this virtual network to flow through a virtual network gateway attached to the virtual network you're peering with
 * In a hub and spoke network topology, the hub virtual network can have a VPN Gateway that allows trafiic from the spoke virtual networks to the on-premise virtual networks.
 The same VPN Gateway can also allow traffic between the spoke virtual networks that are not directly peered with each other
+* Traffice between spokes not directly peered can be allowed by the following config:
+  * Allow both the **spoke-to-hub** peering connections to use the remote virtual network's (hub network) gateway
+  * Allow forwarded traffic from remote virtual network in both the **spoke-to-hub** peering connections
+  * Add UDR in the spoke VNets to route the traffic meant for the other spoke to the hub virtual network gateway or other virtual appliance
+  * Allow traffic forwraded from remote virtual network in all the peering connections
 * The benefits of hub and spoke topology include:
   * Cost savings by centralizing services that can be shared by multiple workloads, such as network virtual appliances (NVAs) and DNS servers, in a single location
   * Overcome subscriptions limits by peering virtual networks from different subscriptions to the central hub